Your sales team is made up of a number of talented, knowledgeable individuals, right?

 Knowledge management is the systematic management of an organization's knowledge assets for the purpose of creating value and meeting tactical & strategic requirements; it consists of the initiatives, processes, strategies, and systems that sustain and enhance the storage, assessment, sharing, refinement, and creation of knowledge.”

 Essentially, knowledge management is all about ensuring your team always has the data, information, and knowledge they need to perform to the best of their abilities.
 Building a comprehensive knowledge management framework means putting in place the structures, processes, and tools needed to access and use this knowledge appropriately.
+To find the best tools for your team, check out our top knowledge base software

 In this article, we’ll be focusing on the key ways a solid approach to knowledge management will enable your sales team to ramp up their efforts and see their conversion rates skyrocket.